bvandewe/events-player/README.md

 - The payload must have the `Content-Type` header set to `application/cloudevents+json`.
 - The event must be formatted as per the CloudEvents [Specifications v1.0.2](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md) in [JSON Format](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md).

-When an event is received, it is added to a queue that is consumed by a background task that logs the events to a server-sent events (SSE) stream.
+When an event is received, it is added to a queue that is consumed by a background task that pushes it the streaming clients.

 ## Streaming

 The SSE stream can be accessed at `/stream` using a browser or any SSE client.
 The stream sends a JSON payload for each received event, with the event payload and a timestamp indicating when the event was received.

 ## Local Usage

 1. Pull and run the Docker image:

+    ```sh
-`docker run --name cloudevent-viewer -p 8888:80 ccie-gitlab.ccie.cisco.com:4567/mozart/infrastructure/eventing/cloudevent-viewer:0.1.0`
+    docker run --name cloudevent-viewer -p 8888:80 ccie-gitlab.ccie.cisco.com:4567/mozart/infrastructure/eventing/cloudevent-viewer:latest
+    ```

 2. Browse to http://localhost:8888